-Time of Use prices (Residential Low User Time of Use and Residential Standard User Time of Use) apply to all residential customers - these are our primary residential price category's.
-Time of Use prices provide customers with the opportunity to save money by changing when they use energy to less congested periods of the day.
-To be eligible for Time of Use, a customer must be a residential customer as defined in WELL's Pricing Methodology Disclosure.
+Time of use prices (Residential Low User Time of Use and Residential Standard User Time of Use) apply to all residential customers - these are our primary residential price categories.
+Time of use prices provide customers with the opportunity to save money by changing when they use energy to less congested periods of the day.
+To be eligible for time of use, a customer must be a residential customer as defined in WELL's Pricing Methodology disclosure.
 A customer must also have an advanced meter with reliable communication (AMI meters that provide usage in half hour increments).
 This is required to allow different prices to be applied to different times of the day.

-Customers who do not have an advanced meter with reliable communication are eligible for the alternative Residential Low User and Residential Standard default price categories.
+Customers who do not have an advanced meter with reliable communication are eligible for the alternative residential low user and residential standard user default price categories.
 These alternative prices do not need data in half hour increments.